 PHOM Indicator Profile Report of Newborn Hearing Screening

-Why Is This Important?It is extremely important for hearing loss to be detected early to optimize speech and language development.
-The most effective method to implement early identification of hearing loss is to screen all babies before they leave the birthing hospital or by one month of age, diagnose permanent hearing loss quickly, and begin intervention as soon as possible.
+Why Is This Important?It is extremely important for hearing loss to be detected early to optimize communication development.
+The most effective method to implement early identification of hearing loss is to screen all babies before they leave the birthing hospital or by two weeks of age to diagnose permanent hearing loss quickly, and begin intervention as soon as possible.

-Screening for hearing loss is completed by hospital staff prior to discharge or for infants born outside a hospital setting by the attending midwife or local audiologist.
-Screening includes an A-ABR or OAE as recommended by Joint Committee on Infant Hearing (JCIH, 2007).
+Screening for hearing loss is completed by hospital staff prior to discharge or for infants born outside a hospital setting by the attending midwife or other community provider.
+Screening is accomplished through automated auditory brainstem response (A-ABR) or otoacoustic emissions (OAE) in accordance with the Joint Committee on Infant Hearing (JCIH, 2007).

 Data SourceNBHS - HI*TRACK Hearing Screening Tracking and Data Management (C) HI*TRACK, Utah State University

 Data NotesNew hearing screening objectives adopted in 2010 therefore trend data begins in 2010.
 Infants should be screened by 1 month of age.
 Infants not screened include infants who are deceased, refused screening, or lost to follow-up.

 Risk FactorsThe National Joint Committee on Infant Hearing, Year 2007 Position Statement lists hearing risk factors which are addressed by Utah newborn hearing programs. [http://www.cdc.gov/ncbddd/hearingloss/documents/JCIH_2007.pdf] Appendix 2, Page 24.